-By 2040, we want to replace the last remaining fossil fuels used in our production with climate-neutral alternatives, such as biogas or gas obtained from converting CO2.
-We also aim to supply surplus carbon-neutral energy that Henkel does not need for its own purposes to third parties.
-In doing so, we will avoid emissions from our own activities, and also enable third parties to avoid potential emissions by using clean energy.
+By 2030, we aim to replace the last remaining fossil fuels used in our production that we use to generate process energy directly with carbon-neutral alternatives, such as biogas or biomass.
+We also aim to supply surplus carbon-neutral energy that Henkel does not need for its own purposes to third parties – thus becoming a climate-positive company in our production.
+In doing so, we will avoid emissions from our own activities, and also enable third parties to use carbon-neutral energy.

 Overall, production only accounts for about one percent of our carbon footprint along the entire value chain.
 The use of our products accounts for around two thirds, and the raw materials for around one quarter.
 This is where we see big potential to reduce emissions and contribute to climate protection.

 CO2 emissions during product use

 Our products are used millions of times every day in households and industrial processes.
 As our analysis shows, the product use phase has the greatest impact on our carbon footprint.
 For this reason, our goal is to leverage the potential of our brands and technologies and to offer our expertise to help our customers and consumers save 100 million metric tons of CO2 over the ten-year period from 2016 to 2025.
 To achieve this, we have developed a CO2savings portfolio that can be used as a basis for quantifying the exact contributions made by products to reducing emissions (Scope 4).